Darius Henderson: Millwall

-With the Blades struggling to maintain their wage bill following their relegation to League One they agreed to sell Henderson to Championship side Millwall at the end of June 2011 for an undisclosed fee.
+With the Blades struggling to maintain their wage bill following their relegation to League One they agreed to sell Henderson to Championship team Millwall at the end of June 2011 for an undisclosed fee.

 On 22 October 2011, Henderson scored a hat-trick against Leicester City.
 The game ended 3–0 to Millwall and earned the team valuable points to steer them out of the relegation zone.
 Henderson scored his second and third hat-tricks for Millwall within a week, in a 5–0 FA Cup win over Dagenham & Redbridge and a 3–1 away win at Barnsley.
 He followed this up, scoring the equalizer against Southampton in an FA Cup fourth round tie.
 This goal took his tally for his season to 16, from 22 matches.
 It was also his 100th professional goal.
 During the close-season, Henderson was reportedly being chased by several Championship rivals but Kenny Jackett was keen to keep him.